sysdiglabs/charts/charts/sysdig-deploy/README.md

 ## Agent

-For possible configuration values of the Agent, please refer to the Agent subchart [README](https://github.com/sysdiglabs/charts/tree/master/charts/agent/README.md).
-All agent-specific configuration can be prefixed with `agent.` to apply them to this chart.
+For configuration values of the `agent`, see the Agent subchart [README](https://github.com/sysdiglabs/charts/tree/master/charts/agent/README.md).
+Prefix all the specific configurations with `agent.` to apply them to the chart.

 Example: override proxy variable for Agent chart